hummingbot/hummingbot/documentation/docs/connectors/idex.md

 ### Asset Availability for US Markets

-In compliance with US laws, IDEX has limit access to certain assets for customers in the US region (see [Updated Asset Availability for US Markets](https://medium.com/idex/idex-kyc-transition-period-and-updated-asset-availability-for-us-markets-set-to-begin-d45e945f842d)).
+IDEX has limit access to certain assets for customers in the US region (see [Updated Asset Availability for US Markets](https://medium.com/idex/idex-kyc-transition-period-and-updated-asset-availability-for-us-markets-set-to-begin-d45e945f842d)).

 ### Minimum Order Sizes